Email Authentication: A Step-by-Step Implementation Guide for CISOs

 Choosing the Right Mix

+The right mix depends on whether your primary goal is brand trust, transport security, reporting, or forwarding resilience.
 Start by matching each protocol to your most significant risks and the resources you have on hand.
 If brand impersonation is eroding customer trust and you already enforce DMARC, consider adding BIMI so your authentic logo appears in inboxes and impostors stand out.

-If you work in a regulated field and handle sensitive data, lean on MTA-STS and TLS-RPT to keep mail encrypted in transit and to get clear reports when something goes wrong.
 Teams that rely heavily on email forwarding will see the most significant payoff from ARC, which maintains authentication integrity as messages are transferred between servers.
 Layer these tools on top of SPF, DKIM, and DMARC to build a resilient, multi-layered defense against both technical attacks and social engineering tricks.

-Best Practices to Maintain Strong Authentication
+Best Practices to Maintain Strong Email Authentication

 Here are the best practices to follow:

-• Rotate and Retire Cryptographic Keys: Treat DKIM keys like privileged credentials.
-Generate 2048-bit pairs and rotate them every six to twelve months.
+- Rotate and Retire Cryptographic Keys: Treat DKIM keys like privileged credentials.
+Generate key pairs and rotate them on a regular schedule.
 During rotation, publish the new selector in DNS, enable signing, then phase out the old selector only after you see passes in live traffic.
-If a private key is ever suspected of compromise, revoke it on the same day and push an emergency rotation.
-This discipline limits an attacker's window to misuse a stolen key and keeps you ahead of cryptographic advances.
+If a private key is ever suspected of being compromised, revoke it promptly and initiate an emergency rotation.
+Remove the old selector by publishing a blank

-• Control Change and Third-Party Risk: Authentication often breaks when someone adds a new vendor without updating DNS, especially in email systems.
+p=field to indicate revocation, then delete the record after an appropriate interval.
+This discipline limits an attacker's window to misuse a stolen key and helps keep your deployment current. - Control Change and Third-Party Risk: Authentication often breaks when someone adds a new vendor without updating DNS, especially in email systems.
 Establish a change-management process that requires a security review before any SaaS platform is allowed to send as your domain.
 Keep marketing, IT, and security teams aligned with a single inventory of approved senders, and verify each one supports SPF and DKIM alignment.
 Assign ownership for every domain so you always know who is accountable for fixes.

-Integrating Authentication with Abnormal’s AI-Driven Security Platform
+Integrating Email Authentication with Abnormal's AI-Driven Security Platform

 Get the Latest Email Security Insights